evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 ### Revenue by Customer Demographic (Gender)
 - "Unknown" gender customers contribute the most revenue (173,090), suggesting potential gaps in data collection or an increase in anonymous or guest checkouts.
 - Female customers generate 161,514 in revenue, slightly ahead of Male customers at 126,634.
-- Non-binary customers also show meaningful engagement with 116,365 in revenue, indicating inclusive product appeal.
+- Non binary customers also show meaningful engagement with 116,365 in revenue, indicating inclusive product appeal.
 - The demographic breakdown reveals opportunities to improve data capture while also validating diverse market engagement.

  ```sql